United States Armed Forces: Order of precedence

-While the U.S. Navy is older than the Marine Corps, the Marine Corps takes precedence due to previous inconsistencies in the Navy's birth date.
+While the original founding date of a U.S. Navy was earlier than that of the Marine Corps, the Marine Corps takes precedence due to previous inconsistencies in the Navy's birth date.
 The Marine Corps has recognized its observed birth date on a more consistent basis.

-The Second Continental Congress is considered to have established the Navy on 13 October 1775 by authorizing the purchase of ships, but did not actually pass the "Rules for the Regulation of the Navy of the United Colonies" until 27 November 1775.
+The Second Continental Congress is considered to have established the Navy on 13 October 1775 by authorizing the purchase of ships, but the "Rules for the Regulation of the Navy of the United Colonies" were not established until 27 November 1775, and the Navy also lost funding and was temporarily discontinued in 1785.
 The Marine Corps was established by an act of the Second Continental Congress on 10 November 1775.
 The Navy did not officially recognize 13 October 1775 as its birth date until 1972, when then–chief of naval operations Admiral Elmo Zumwalt authorized it to be observed as such.

-The Coast Guard is normally situated after the Space Force, however if it is moved to the Department of the Navy, then its place in the order of precedence changes to being situated after the Navy and before the Air Force.
+The Coast Guard is normally situated after the Space Force, but if it is moved to the Department of the Navy, then its place in the order of precedence would change to being situated after the Navy and before the Air Force.